What is e-Waste?

 E-recycling is essential for using our natural resources smartly.
 Many electronic devices have valuable metals like gold, silver, copper, and palladium.
 When we recycle these metals, we can reuse them.
 This practice lowers the need to take new resources from the Earth.
 As a result, it also helps the Environment by reducing the harm done by mining.

 E-recycling helps us build a circular economy.
 This means we keep using resources for as long as possible.
-We get useful materials from old electronics, reducing the need for new resources.
+We get valuable materials from old electronics, reducing the need for new resources.
 It also helps us make materials last longer and lowers waste.

 Conclusion